Morten Søndergaard: Life

-From 1989 to 1991, Morten Søndergaard attended the Danish Writer's school (Forfatterskolen) in Copenhagen, and obtained his MA in comparative literature at the University of Copenhagen in 1995.
-From 2002 to 2008 he co-edited the literary magazine Hvedekorn with Thomas Thøfner, and also co-founded the poetry magazine Øverste Kirurgiske (Upper surgery).
+Morten Søndergaard was born in Copenhagen and grew up in Hjallese in Odense and graduated from Tornbjerg Gymnasium in 1984.
+From 1989 to 1991 he attended the Danish Writer's school (Forfatterskolen) in Copenhagen and obtained his MA in comparative literature at the University of Copenhagen in 1995.
+From 2002 to 2008 he co-edited the literary magazine Hvedekorn with Tomas Thøfner, and also co-founded the poetry magazine Øverste Kirurgiske (Upper surgery).
 In 2003 and again in 2007 he was nominated for the Nordic Council Literature Prize.
 He has since 1998 been living in Italy, first in the town Vinci, Tuscany, then in Pietrasanta.
 Søndergaard used his time in Italy as the basis for two of his works, Vinci, Senere and Processen og det halve kongerige.